 We have a special treat for you today.
-Chris Wight primarily works with bone china, but such was his love of a mysterious Roman vase, via its remake by Josiah Wedgwood, that he designed an entire project around it.
+Chris Wight primarily works with bone china, but such was his love of a mysterious Roman vase, via its remake by Josiah Wedgwood, that he designed an entire project around it and Wedgwood gave him enough Jasperware clay make this suite of pots.
 Garth Clark comments that “we have been excitedly following this project for six months and have been itching for the moment when we could share it with CFile’s readers.
 Here it is and it’s a stunner.”
 We’re showcasing the fruits of that project, Portland Arcana.
 These gorgeous photographs are accompanied by technical detail provided by Wight.
 Enjoy!

 Like many artists before him, Chris Wight was drawn to the Barberini/Portland Vase (27 BCE – 14 CE), perhaps the finest surviving example of Roman cameo glass ever unearthed.
 His Portland Arcana is a contemporary ceramic artist’s take on this most enigmatic object, re-imagining its iconic form and carved figurative scenes, through a combination of traditional clay making techniques and CAD-driven waterjet cutting.
 The project saw a further development of the processes, techniques and design skills that Wight had developed previously with his Royal Crown Derby Silhouettes series.
 For the first time in over twenty years for this new body of work, he has stepped away from using bone china, taking the opportunity to work with Wedgwood’s iconic Jasper body, in keeping with Josiah’s own copies of the vase.